 Shared Values

-Humanitec provides you with the required functionality to handle both, Values and Secrets in a scalable and secure way.
+Shared Values provide a way to reference the same value or secret from multiple Workloads in an Application.
+The Humanitec Platform Orchestrator provides you with the required functionality to handle both non-secret and secret values in a scalable and secure way.

-Values and Secrets in Humanitec are hierarchical, with each layer being able to use or override Values & Secrets defined at the parent level.
-This means that Application wide Values & Secrets can be overwritten at the Environment level and passed on to the Workload level, then at the Workload level, Values & Secrets defined further up the tree can also be overwritten or used verbatim.
+Shared Values and secrets in the Platform Orchestrator are hierarchical, with each layer being able to use or override values and secrets defined at the parent level.
+This means that Application wide values and secrets can be overwritten at the Environment level and passed on to the Workload level.
+At the Workload level, values and secrets defined further up the tree can also be overwritten or used verbatim.

 Hierarchy

-To create or update App default variables & secrets, you will need to have the Administrator
+To create or update Application Shared Values and Secrets, you will need to have the Administrator

 role within your Organization or hold the Owner